-After decades of protests by LCA and other animal rights organizations, Ringling Bros. finally ended its elephant act on May 1, 2016 — more than a year earlier than projected in March 2015, when they first announced plans to retire the elephants.
+After decades of protests by LCA and other animal rights organizations, Ringling Bros. finally ended its elephant act on May 1, 2016.
 The two final shows took place simultaneously in Providence, Ri and Wilkes Barre, PA.
 LCA led a widely publicized demonstration outside of the Wilkes-Barre show, which was featured on both local television and in national press.

 |LCA demo at Ringling's last elephant show (Center: Sylvie Pomicter and LCA Founder Chris DeRose)|